-5.0 Psychomotor by the instructor.
-PC or software requirements: course related software for homework, use of laptops in classrooms.
+5.1 Not available.
+Psychomotor Not available. homework, use of laptops in classrooms.
 Term projects, which include report writing, design project, or teamwork project Coverage of contemporary issues through discussions in classrooms.
-Students can also benefit from E- learning resources (which can be reached on http://lms.nu.edu.sa/).
+Students can also benefit from Elearning resources (which can be reached on http://lms.nu.edu.sa/).
 All teaching materials are posted on Blackboard website.
 Homework assignments, quizzes, reports, computer exercises, as well as solutions to all assignments, midterm exams, tutorials, and solutions to selected problems are posted on the website.
 Students can also form discussion groups and they can post questions to the course instructor or discuss solutions with other students.
-Courses like 491EE-2 graduation project (I), 492EE-3 graduation project (II), 428EE-3 applied control, 341EE-3 communications principles, 336EE- 1 microprocessor and microcontroller lab, and 324EE-1 automatic control lab heavily use these teaching strategies. descriptive questions, numerical problems, multiple-choice/true-false questions, fill in the blanks, programming exercise, and others. - Homework assignments which consist of reading exercises, numerical problems, report writing, descriptive questions, drawing exercises, computer programming exercises, life-long learning assignments teamwork assignments. - Bonus marks will be awarded on, for example, good participation in class discussion, evidence of life-long learning, and volunteer presentation in classroom. - Negative marks will be applied due to, for example, use of cell phones in classrooms or labs, talking to each other during the lectures, or cheating in an exam. - Indirect Methods - These can include the following: 1.
-Exit Survey (Each Semester) 2.
-Current Student Survey (Each Semester) 3.
-Graduation Project Assessment 4.
-PAC meetings and discussions (once a year) 5.
-Courses Survey (on all courses each semester)
+Courses like 491EE-2 graduation project (II), 428EE-3applied control, 341EE-3 communications principles, 336EE-1 microprocessor and microcontroller lab, and 324EE-1 automatic control lab heavily use these teaching strategies. programming exercise, and others.
+Homework assignments which consist of reading exercises, numerical problems, report writing, descriptive questions, drawing exercises, computer programming exercises, life-long learning assignments teamwork assignments.
+Bonus marks will be awarded on, for example, good participation in class discussion, evidence of life-long learning, and volunteer presentation in classroom.
+Negative marks will be applied due to, for example, use of cell phones in classrooms or labs, talking to each other during the lectures, or cheating in an exam.
+Indirect Methods These can include the following: Exit Survey (Each Semester) Graduation Project Assessment PAC meetings and discussions (onc a year) e 5.1 Not available.
+5.2

-5.0 Psychomotor

-5.1 Not available.

-5.1 riot available.

-J.Z